Doctor Doom: Fictional character biography

-Victor von Doom was born in Latveria to a tribe of Romani people under the rule of an unnamed nobleman, the Baron.
-His mother, the witch Cynthia Von Doom, died at the hands of Mephisto when Victor was young.
-His father, Werner von Doom, a renowned medicine man, kept her sorcery a secret to protect Victor.
-After Cynthia's death, the Baron's wife fell ill, and when Werner failed to save her, he was labeled a murderer and forced to flee with young Victor.
-Werner ultimately died of exposure on a mountainside, leaving Victor to discover his mother's occult instruments and swear revenge on the Baron.
-As Victor grew, he became a brilliant inventor, merging sorcery and technology to defend the Roma people.
-His exploits attracted the attention of the dean of Empire State University, who offered him a chance to study in the U.S., prompting Victor to leave his homeland and his love, Valeria, behind.
+Victor von Doom was born in Latveria to a tribe of Romani people.
+His mother, the witch Cynthia Von Doom, was killed when he was a baby.
+His father, Werner von Doom, a renowned medicine man, was unable to save a baron's wife from death of disease.
+He fled with young Victor, and ultimately died of exposure.
+Victor discovered his mother's occult instruments and swore revenge on the Baron.
+He became a brilliant inventor, earning a scholarship from Empire State University, where he met Reed Richards, his future rival.

-Upon arriving in the United States, Victor von Doom met Reed Richards, his future rival.
-He built a machine to communicate with the dead, specifically his mother, but ignored Richards’ warnings about its flaws, leading to a catastrophic explosion that severely damaged his face.
-Expelled after the incident, Victor traveled until he collapsed on a Tibetan mountainside, where he was rescued by monks.
-Mastering their disciplines, he forged an iron mask that permanently bonded to his skin, adopting the identity of Doctor Doom.
+He built a machine to enter hell and rescue his mother, but he miscalculates in his engineering; the machine explodes, scarring his face.
+He travelled to Tibet and worked together with monks to forge an iron mask that permanently bonded to his skin, adopting the identity of Doctor Doom.
 As Doom, he sought revenge on those he held responsible for his accident, particularly Reed Richards, and successfully led a revolution to take over Latveria.